Adobe Audition is an excellent piece of software for editing and remixing audio.

 An interesting aspect about FL Studio is that it’s also one of the most affordable professional options on today’s list.
 Even the most expensive version of FL Studio is still going to be more affordable than around one year’s Creative Cloud subscription.

-However, if you’re just looking to record some voice over or a podcast, FL Studio might be overkill for your needs.
+However, if you’re just looking to record some voice over or a film a video podcast, FL Studio might be overkill for your needs.

 4. LMMS | Best Free Music Production Software